Marx-wrld/Afric-CRM/README.md

 # Afric-CRM
-Implementing a customer relationship management system using Django & tailwindcss , that can help business owners track and manage relationships with customers.
+Implementing a customer relationship management system using Django & tailwindcss(npm), that can help business owners track and manage relationships with customers.

 ### Installing the Project
 ```